 Step One: Planning, Planning, Planning

 Before you build a house, you have a plan.
-There will be the blueprint that describes in great detail the finished house by size, by shape and where it will be placed on the lot.
+There will be a blueprint that describes in great detail the finished house by size, shape, and where it will be placed on the lot.
 There will be surveys done to make sure that the house will fit on the lot and that the ground on that lot will actually be able to handle a house of this kind.
 There will be planning that takes into account the laws and regulations of the area where you are building and a million other details to attend to before the first shovel of dirt is lifted.